 12. Visit Chichen Itza, One of The Seven Wonders of The World

-No trip to the Yucatán Peninsula is complete with visiting Chichen Itza, one of the Seven Wonders of the World.
+No trip to the Yucatán Peninsula is complete with visiting Chichen Itza, one of the Seven Wonders of the World and a UNESCO World Heritage Site.
 This over 1500-year-old Mayan City is simply breathtaking in its splendor and receives millions of visitors every year.

 Due to its popularity, you can book tours to Chichen Itza from any major city in the peninsula.